-Although Yuksom has a good network of allopathic hospitals, district hospitals, primary health centers and sub-centers.
-There are Ayurvedic medical centers, Tibetan Herbal medicine centre and Homeopathic centers.
+Although Yuksom has a good network of allopathic hospitals, district hospitals, primary health centers, and sub-centers.
+There are also many Ayurvedic medical centers, Tibetan Herbal medicine center, and Homeopathic centers.
 People can also explore Folk medicine practiced by the community health healers.

 Tibetan Herbal medicine: This system of medicine was brought about by the migration of Tibetans.
 The imbalances in an individual are revealed by a combination of reported symptoms, pulse diagnosis, tongue diagnosis, and urine analysis.
 The doctors and therapeutics of this system follow the Indian Tridosa system; based on three humors – lung (vayu or wing) with basic concept of movement, breath, cold; Krhispa (pitta or bile) with basic concept of metabolism, digestion, fire; and Badkan (kapha or phlegm) with basic concept of restraint, lubrication, moistness, etc.